top of page

 Suffering Because of Birth

-Throughout a woman’s journey in pregnancy, the pregnant woman may lose her desire to eat, to sleep, and may experience a whirlwind of sickness and exhaustion.
+Throughout a woman’s journey in pregnancy, the pregnant woman may lose her desire to eat and sleep, and may experience a whirlwind of sickness and exhaustion.
 For the woman, she suffers as she carries the pregnancy from beginning to end, to be able to give birth to a new life.

 Upon birth, after being protected in the womb, the infant must let out a cry, signaling a long string of languishing days.
 The baby experiences having to require oxygen in its lungs, inhaling and exhaling its first breath into the world.
-The suffering of feeling pain, confusion, and a surprise welcome the newborn.
+The suffering of feeling pain and confusion welcome the newborn.

-With today’s pandemic, mothers are experiencing a different form of suffering, as these new mothers are unable to hold their babies after they’re born.
-The newborns are taken away from the mothers to make sure they are not exposed to COVID-19.
-Mothers are having to see their babies through a monitor, as opposed to experiencing the skin to skin touch that babies and mothers need.
+In 2020, during the pandemic, mothers were experiencing a different form of suffering, as these new mothers were unable to hold their babies after they’re born.
+The newborns were taken away from the mothers to make sure they are not exposed to COVID-19.
+Mothers had to see their babies through a monitor, as opposed to experiencing the skin-to-skin touch that babies and mothers need.

 In this situation, however difficult, a mother still recognizes that giving life to a new being can be a fulfilling moment.
-The baby is connected to the mother, even though he/she is separate.
+The baby is connected to the mother, even though they are separate.
 The mother can still live in the present moment, knowing that the baby is safe and actually living in the present moment as well.

 Suffering Because of Aging

-We live in a modern, fast-paced, and chaotic world working for hours and hours every week.
-We take care of our children, bogged down by responsibilities, and live up to a lot of expectations.
-As we juggle so many responsibilities, aging is one of the last things we think about, especially in today’s society where we are constantly conditioned by social media, ads, Hollywood, and aesthetic beauty.
+We live in a modern, fast-paced, and chaotic world, working for hours every week.
+As we juggle so many responsibilities, aging is one of the last things we think about, especially in today’s society where we are constantly conditioned by social media, ads, and harmful beauty standards.
 It seems as if the world doesn’t want us to think about such a serious subject.

-We see our parents with graying hair, wrinkly skin, and bones becoming frail.
+We see our parents with graying hair, wrinkly skin, and frail bones.
 Our elders move much slower and perhaps experience a decline in their memory.
-We see all these things changing around us and within us, but don’t accept it.
-We develop the fear of aging because we don’t want to be rejected or left alone, hence, we suffer.
+We see all these things changing around us and within us, but we don’t accept it.
+We develop the fear of aging, because we don’t want to be rejected or left alone; hence, we suffer.
 If we just take a moment to slow down, take a deep breath, and reflect on ourselves, we realize that each one of us is aging by the moment.

-Knowing that these changes are happening, we should be more mindful and live in the present moment.
+Knowing that these changes are happening, we should practice mindfulness and live in the present moment.
 This means you are fully engaged with your current activity and/or action.
 For example, if you are having a conversation with a friend, truly listen to what they are saying, rather than thinking about your response.
 Look around you, every little thing is changing.
-But if you look at aging in a positive light, you will see there is more beauty about it.
+But if you look at aging in a positive light, you will see there is beauty in it.

-Another technique is mindful breathing.
+Another technique of mindfulness is mindful breathing.
 Breathe in and acknowledge the breath that is coming into your body, slowly filling your lungs.
-Breathe out and know that you are releasing this breath back out into the world.
+Breathe out and acknowledge that you are releasing this breath back out into the world.

 When we practice these simple techniques, it will help you slow down and be mindful of your current state, including the reality that you are aging.
 This is the universal law of change and impermanence which the Buddha taught his disciples.
-In other words, nothing is permanent, and everything is impermanent.
-No one can change this, however, we, ourselves, can change the way we look at this and find different ways to accept these things that we cannot control, such as aging.
+In other words, nothing is permanent; everything is impermanent.
+No one can change this, however, we, ourselves, can change the way we look at the world and find different ways to accept the things that we cannot control such as aging.

-During these confusing times, how about we practice looking at it as an opportunity to slow down, to look at our loved ones and really look at them in the eye and appreciate the present moment that we spend with each other, in isolation.
-At the same time, we are protecting our elderly and our children from the disease, we are also appreciating the changes that await us, moment by moment.
-Relieving the suffering of growing old, because we know we can.
+During the pandemic, we were conscious of protecting our elderly and our children from the disease.
+This was an opportunity to slow down, to look at our loved ones and really look at them in the eye, and appreciate the present moment that we spent with each other.
+We also learned to accept the changes that awaited us, moment by moment.
+Accepting the reality that we are all growing old helps us to relieve the suffering of growing old.

 Suffering Because of Sickness

 If we come to accept that this is the universal law of change, then that will help us accept it better knowing that nothing is permanent.
-For example, if you are ill and you do not accept your condition, what happens?
-Does it help you in any way to be bitter, angry, and/or scared?
+For example, if you are ill, and you do not accept your condition, what happens?
+Does it help you in any way to be bitter, angry, or scared?

 In the universal law of change, life has an ebb and flow.
 It flows up and down.
 We will have happy times and sad times.
 It is the same with sickness.
 When we are ill, we can accept our condition and observe it until it passes because all things are impermanent.